Hashtag Web3 Logo

 6. Tokenomics and Mechanism Design

-- Monetary Policy: Understanding concepts like supply, inflation, and deflation is crucial for designing a sustainable token model.
+• Monetary Policy: Understanding supply, inflation, and deflation is essential for creating sustainable token models.

-- Mechanism Design: Designing systems for governance, staking, and rewards that align the interests of all stakeholders (users, developers, investors).
+• Mechanism Design: Designing governance, staking, and reward systems that align interests among all stakeholders, users, developers, and investors, is key.

 7. Community Management and Building

-In Web3, the community is the product.
-Building a vibrant, engaged, and positive community is a core business function.
+In Web3, community is important.
+Building an engaged and positive community is a core business function.

-- Communication Skills: The ability to communicate clearly and empathetically on platforms like Discord and Twitter is paramount.
+• Communication Skills: Clear and empathetic communication on platforms like Discord and Twitter is essential.

-- Culture Building: Fostering a strong sense of shared identity and purpose among community members.
+• Culture Building: Building a strong sense of shared identity and purpose among community members enhances engagement.

 8. Governance and Decentralized Coordination

-- Facilitation: Leading discussions in governance forums and on community calls to help the community reach a rough consensus.
+• Facilitation: Leading discussions in governance forums and community calls helps reach consensus.

-- Understanding DAO Tools: Familiarity with tools like Snapshot for off-chain voting and Gnosis Safe for treasury management.
+• Understanding DAO Tools: Familiarity with tools like Snapshot for off-chain voting and Gnosis Safe for treasury management is essential.

 9. Product Management for Web3

-Product management in Web3 requires a unique blend of traditional PM skills and a deep understanding of the crypto-native landscape.
+Product management in Web3 blends traditional PM skills with an understanding of the crypto sector.

-- User Empathy: Understanding the unique needs and pain points of Web3 users, from "degens" to crypto newcomers.
+• User Empathy: Recognizing the unique needs of Web3 users, from experienced "degens" to newcomers, is vital.

-- Technical Literacy: A Web3 PM must have a much deeper technical understanding than a Web2 PM to effectively collaborate with smart contract engineers.
+• Technical Literacy: A deeper technical understanding is necessary for Web3 PMs to collaborate effectively with smart contract engineers.

 10. A Deep Sense of Ownership and Adaptability

-- Ownership Mentality: In a decentralized world, everyone is an owner.
-The most successful contributors are those who take initiative and act like founders, identifying problems and proposing solutions without being told what to do.
+• Ownership Mentality: In a decentralized environment, contributors must take initiative and act like founders, identifying problems and proposing solutions proactively.